oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/archive.md

 #### `wlsdeploy/coherence`
 The root directory under which empty directories must exist for Coherence persistent stores.

+#### `wlsdeploy/custom`
+This is the root directory where custom files can be stored in and extracted from the archive.
+These files are not collected by the Discover tool.

 #### `wlsdeploy/domainBin`
 The root directory under which `$DOMAIN_HOME/bin` scripts are stored.
 Only scripts referenced in the `domainInfo/domainBin` section of the model are extracted.